Haleem001/dev_project/README.md

 # Apply migrations to create database tables:

-python manage.py makemigrations
+python manage.py makemigrations <br>
 python manage.py migrate

 # Create a superuser to access the Django admin interface and API endpoints:
-While in the base directory do: py create_superuser_script.py
+While in the base directory do: <br>
+py create_superuser_script.py

 The `create_superuser_script.py` can be edited